It is interesting to notice that an important part of the Bible is concerned with guiding us to have healthy relationships with others.

 In this fragment of the letter, the apostle is interested in encouraging them to live in harmony with one another.

-From his words, we can extract valuable tips for healthy relationships.
+From his words, we can extract valuable tips for Developing Healthy Godly Relationships.

 #1 Telling the truth

-The first piece of healthy relationship advice we are presented with is to always speak the truth.
+The first piece of advice about Developing Healthy Godly Relationships we are presented with is to always speak the truth.

 An important foundation for building a healthy relationship is trust.